ReSound Hearing Aids Cost and Pricing in 2025

 ReSound Smart 3D App

-With a few taps of your finger, you can adjust hearing settings, access your licensed hearing professional, check battery levels, and locate your hearing aids if you misplace them.
-When you enter a busy restaurant or sit down to watch television, you can open your Smart 3D app, make a few quick adjustments, and your hearing aid will deliver an optimal listening experience.
-If there are certain places you visit often, you can place a geotag on that location; when you enter that space again, your hearing aids will automatically adjust to the sound setting you assigned to the geotag.
+With a few finger taps, you can adjust hearing settings, access your licensed hearing professional, check battery levels and locate your hearing aids if you misplace them.
+When you enter a busy restaurant or sit down to watch television, you can open your Smart 3D app and make a few quick adjustments, and your hearing aid will deliver an optimal listening experience.
+If you visit certain places often, you can place a geotag on that location.
+When you enter that space again, your hearing aids will automatically adjust to the sound setting you assigned to the geotag.

 ReSound Relief App